What This Situation Is Like for Parents

 [expand title=”Depositing into CORRECT”]

-When she demonstrates that she means what she says and when she makes deposits into Jonah’s emotional needs PROACTIVELY, she will be able to correct his behavior more effectively.
+When she demonstrates that she means what she says and when she makes deposits into Sam’s emotional needs PROACTIVELY, she will be able to correct more effectively.

 See Step 3 of the Parenting by Deposit Roadmap to learn more about improving your influence so you can correct behavior. [/expand]